antox7/jsproject/README.md

     - *input*: Enter your name / or any random drawing with your mouse on the window.
     - *output*: musical tones based on how the drawing interacts with the 'special box' that takes in points and converts them into musical sounds.

-# (5)
+### (5)

 I had this idea that we had to use JS to build our project.
-Hence, I was kind of looking forward to building a basic search engine since I seem to be really interested into figuring out how it works.
+Hence, I was looking forward to building a basic search engine since I seem to be really interested into figuring out how it works [bts].
 So I spent some time reading about 'crawling' and efficient ways to send request to database, etc.
 But I am guessing this is not allowed anymore since it's not really data visualization or game to the extent shown in the syllabus?

+### (6)

++ Browser History (Visuals)
+    - Given Browser History content, illustrate where user spends time (Pie chart)?
+    - This one seems really interesting.
+But it seems too personal.